syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

 11. Click OK.

     N> The recording starts.
-The application in the given path is opened as shown below.
+The application in the given path is opened as shown here.

     ![](Getting-Started_images/Getting-Started_img20.png)